Nera26/pokerhub/docs/leaderboard.md

 objects describing sessions.
 Generating a 30‑day dataset therefore requires 30 such files.

-The CLI `rebuild.cli.ts` measures its own runtime and RSS memory usage, logging both metrics when the rebuild completes.
+The CLI `rebuild.ts` streams events from disk and rebuilds the read model while recording total runtime and RSS memory usage.
+A warning is logged when a 30‑day rebuild exceeds 30 minutes.
 Use `--assert-duration=<ms>` to fail the run if it takes too long.
 Passing `--benchmark` seeds synthetic events before rebuilding.

 ## Command